Sharpness-B/linked-practice/README.md

 Then `cd linked-practice`

-Run `npm run init-start` to install dependencies, fetch quizzes and start the application.
+Use `npm run init-start` to install dependencies, fetch quizzes and start the application.

 After that, visit http://localhost:420/ and start practising linked!